 The explosion of scientific value and knowledge that has occurred over the last several decades in high-energy astronomy is due to two key innovations: common, standardized data formats and definitions as well as open-source standardized analysis software.
 These two concepts enable astronomers to test theories against data from multiple instruments without the burden of deep instrument knowledge and low-level processing.
-Key examples of this are the generic 'define' (OGIP) X-ray FITS file formats which are easily read by the open source XSPEC software and the Fermi GT science tools (footnote).
+Key examples of this are the generic 'define' (OGIP) X-ray FITS file formats which are easily read by the open source XSPEC software and the Fermi GT science tools (https://fermi.gsfc.nasa.gov/ssc/data/analysis).
 Instrument teams release their data in the formats required for the analysis tools, and then astronomers readily test their models against the data in a proper way.
 The success of these tools to enable science can be measured in both the citations to the tools and the number of papers written by external scientists using these high-energy instruments.
-Thus, building such a framework for the polarization data will lead to the same explosion of data use by existing ESA/EU missions addressing a key component of ('quote some ESA initiative here')
+Thus, building such a framework for the polarization data will lead to the same explosion of data use by existing ESA/EU missions addressing a key component of this RIA call ("advanced processing of data"), as well as more generally the mission of ESA to shape the development of Europe's space capability and ensure that investment in space continues to deliver benefits to the citizens of Europe and the world.